Why measure CO2 in HVAC applications?

 Also note, that the American Society of Heating and Refrigeration Engineers (ASHRAE) recommendation for not exceeding 1,000 ppm of CO2 in office buildings still applies, as well as current ASHRAE workplace safety limits.

-One of the sensor technologies that make buildings like the examples above possible, is the next generation of low power CO2 sensors like the LP8.
+In addition, for those users that wish to design their own installation many customers stand by the next generation of low power CO2 sensors like the LP8.
 These low-power sensors are already being designed into OEM Devices with long-life batteries and WiFi so they can easily be installed in every room.
 They can report back to the HVAC system to modify the environment or confined space in real-time.

 For more information on selecting the proper indoor air quality solution or technology, speak to an expert at Sales@CO2Meter.com